-Subject to applicable board and security holder approval, we expect to enter into a merger transaction (the "Merger") with New Mountain Guardian III BDC, L.L.C. ("Guardian III"), with the Fund surviving and acquiring Guardian III's investment portfolio.
-The Merger is expected to be structured as an all cash merger, whereby, we will pay cash to purchase all of the Guardian III units outstanding at the time of the closing of the merger at a price per unit equal to the NAV per Guardian III unit determined within 48 hours prior to the Merger, subject to any applicable withholding taxes.
-Prior to and separate from the Merger, current Guardian III investors will be given the option to transfer their Guardian III units to the Fund in exchange for Shares of the Fund issued upon the initial closing of this offering (investors that transfer their Guardian III units in exchange for Shares, "Rolling Investors").
+We expect to enter into a merger transaction (the "Merger") with New Mountain Guardian III BDC, L.L.C. ("Guardian III"), with the Fund surviving and acquiring Guardian III's investment portfolio.
+The Merger is expected to be structured as an all cash merger, whereby, we will pay cash to purchase all of the Guardian III units outstanding at the time of the closing of the Merger at a price per unit equal to the NAV per Guardian III unit determined within 48 hours prior to the Merger, subject to any applicable withholding taxes.
+In connection with and dependent upon the Merger occurring, current Guardian III investors will be given the option to transfer their Guardian III units to the Fund in exchange for Shares of the Fund issued upon the initial closing of this offering (investors that transfer their Guardian III units in exchange for Shares, "Rolling Investors").
 Contemporaneously with the Merger, Rolling Investors will receive Shares in an amount equal to the NAV of their Guardian III units transferred to the Fund in exchange for Shares with such NAV determined as of a date within 48 hours prior to the Merger.
 The Fund does not expect to engage in operations prior to consummating the Merger.
-Upon acquiring the assets of Guardian III, we will be a fully invested and financed, diverse portfolio consisting of senior secured debt of 77 separate Portfolio Companies (the "Seed Portfolio").
-The Seed Portfolio had total assets of \$1,814.2 million, liabilities of \$894.4 million and net assets of \$919.8 million and a \$8.00 NAV per unit measured at fair value as of June 30, 2024.
-The Seed Portfolio consists of 81% in first lien loans, 11% in second lien loans, 2% in subordinated loans and 5% in equity and other measured at fair value as of such date.
-There can be no assurance that the Merger will occur.
+Upon acquiring the assets of Guardian III, we will be a fully invested and financed, diverse portfolio consisting of senior secured debt of 73 separate Portfolio Companies (the "Seed Portfolio").
+The Seed Portfolio had total assets of \$1,607.9 million, liabilities of \$750.0 million and net assets of \$857.9 million and a \$7.47 NAV per unit measured at fair value as of September 30, 2024.
+The Seed Portfolio consists of 83% in first lien loans, 10% in second lien loans, 2% in subordinated loans and 5% in equity and other measured at fair value as of such date.
+On October 31, 2024, Guardian III unitholders approved the Merger; however, there can be no assurance that the Merger will occur.